martinsgmx/minimal-mistakes/_posts/2018-06-01-arch-arm-xfce4-tigervnc.md

 # alwaysshared
 ```

-> If you want some doubts about video screen size, [check this wiki post.]
+> If you want some doubts about video screen size, [check this post.]

 After that, create a environment variable for a display: